GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Cloud_Spanner_to_BigQuery_Flex.md

 * **spannerDatabaseId** (Spanner database ID): The Spanner database to read from.
 * **spannerTableId** (Spanner table name): The Spanner table to read from.
 * **sqlQuery** (Spanner query): Query used to read Spanner table.
-* **bigQuerySchemaPath** (Cloud Storage path to BigQuery JSON schema): The Cloud Storage path for the BigQuery JSON schema.
-(Example: gs://your-bucket/your-schema.json).
 * **outputTableSpec** (BigQuery output table): BigQuery table location to write the output to.
 The name should be in the format `<project>:<dataset>.<table_name>`.
 The table's schema must match input objects.

 ### Optional Parameters

 * **spannerRpcPriority** (Priority for Spanner RPC invocations): The priority of Spanner job.
 Must be one of the following: [HIGH, MEDIUM, LOW].
 Default is HIGH.
+* **bigQuerySchemaPath** (Cloud Storage path to BigQuery JSON schema): The Cloud Storage path for the BigQuery JSON schema.
+If `createDisposition` is not set, or set to CREATE_IF_NEEDED, this parameter must be specified.
+(Example: gs://your-bucket/your-schema.json).
 * **writeDisposition** (Write Disposition to use for BigQuery): BigQuery WriteDisposition.
 For example, WRITE_APPEND, WRITE_EMPTY or WRITE_TRUNCATE.
 Defaults to: WRITE_APPEND.
 * **createDisposition** (Create Disposition to use for BigQuery): BigQuery CreateDisposition.
 For example, CREATE_IF_NEEDED, CREATE_NEVER.
 Defaults to: CREATE_IF_NEEDED.
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.